-WTO (1981a) WTO (1981b)
+WTO (1981a), p.25 WTO (1981b), p.85

 - Quoting from URL (Publications on the World Wide Web)

 References to publications on the World Wide Web are cited separately in the bibliography.
 The year corresponds to the last review by the author.